EDS115 Introduction to Research Methods

 The list of course readings will be made available on Canvas by the start of the course.

-Several mandatory hand-ins and a final presentation.
-Attendance is required for 2/3 of classes and 2/3 of data labs.
+Several mandatory hand-ins/presentations and a final presentation.
+Attendance is required for 2/3 of classes and data labs.

-The course grade is based on two group/individual assignments (each counts 35% towards course grade) and three online quizes to be taken in designated classes (average result counts 30% towards course grade).
-All graded assignments and quizes must be passed to earn a passing grade in the course.
+The course grade is based on two group/individual assignments (each counts 35% towards course grade) and three quizzes/multiple choice tests to be taken in designated classes (average result counts 30% towards course grade).
+All graded assignments and quizzes must be passed to earn a passing grade in the course.
 All assignments are given and submitted in ENGLISH ONLY.
 Approval of all mandatory group and individual activities is a prerequisite to receiving a course grade.
 The course grade is released only to students who have handed in their signed plagiarism forms to Noragric (normally done during program introduction course).

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)